genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/02_database-streaming-out/02_basics.md

 ### Process arguments

-Use **startProcess** to start the `GenesisToDb` process.
-This can take two optional arguments:
+Use `startProcess` to start the GenesisToDb process (see [Configuring Runtime](/server-modules/integration/database-streaming-out/configuring-runtime/) for more information on how to configure this).
+This can take two additional optional arguments:

-**--clearText** can be passed if you want to use clear text user and passwords in the configuration file, instead of encrypted ones.
+`--clearText` can be passed if you want to use clear text user and passwords in the configuration file, instead of encrypted ones.

-**--force** if passed to the process, this  attempts to re-insert every trade found in our Genesis table to the RDBMS, ignoring previously inserted records.
+`--force` if passed to the process, this  attempts to re-insert every trade found in our Genesis table to the RDBMS, ignoring previously inserted records.

 ### Table joins